binduwavell/generator-alfresco/README.md

 -->

-Now, assuming you have all of the pre-requisites installed (including appropriate versions of Java and Maven.)
+Now, assuming you have all of the pre-requisites installed (including appropriate versions of node, npm, yeoman, this generator, Java and Maven.)
 You can create an Alfresco extension project using this generator.
 First of all you should create a new folder for your project and change into the new folder.
 Then run the following command:

 ```bash
 yo alfresco